grafana/grafana/contribute/development.md

 ## Add data sources

 By now, you should be able to build and test a change you've made to the Grafana source code.
-In most cases, you're going to need to add at least one data source to verify the change you made.
+In most cases, you need to add at least one data source to verify the change.

 To set up data sources for your development environment, go to the `devenv` directory in the Grafana repository: